Festive Homemade Peppermint Bark (Great Last Minute Gift!)

-As much as I try to pretend it’s not true, it’s go time.
-It’s time to make Christmas happen, it’s coming ready or not.
+As much as I try to pretend it’s not true, it’s go time: Christmas is coming, ready or not.
 Fortunately, I have a large number of people I want to express my kind feelings for, which is super Christmas-y, so today I put together this quick and easy gift for them.

-I love peppermint bark and have received it as a gift in the past and if I only had 2 or 3 people I wanted to express my kind feelings for, I’d buy this option at Williams-Sonoma.
-But at $39.50 for a set of two, I have kind feelings for way too many people to go that route.
+I love peppermint bark; it’s one of my favorite holiday gifts to give and to get.
+If I only had two or three people I wanted to express my kind feelings for, I’d order the fancy option from Williams-Sonoma.
+But I have kind feelings for way too many people to go that (very pricey) route.
 Instead I created my own and spent just under $30 to make 12 gifts.
 And!
 The kids helped!
 So everyone was a winner.

-Mine say Merry Christmas From The Summers but you can write whatever politically correct greeting you’d like on top.
+Mine say Merry Christmas from the Summers but you can write whatever politically correct greeting you’d like on top.
 Also you don’t have to make yours from the Summers although I guess you’re welcome to, if you want.

 This project took me about two hours, not including time waiting for the bark to set up in the freezer.
-The part that took the longest was putting the (stupid) boxes together, their assembly is far more complicated than it needs to be.
+The part that took the longest was putting the (stupid) boxes together — their assembly is far more complicated than it needs to be.
 If you have older kids, put them in charge of that, if only to keep yourself from losing your mind this close to Christmas.

-So I have those gifts done, which makes me feel better about the fact that I still have to run out to the store for some last minute purchases.
+So I have those gifts done, which makes me feel better about the fact that I still have to run out to the store for some last-minute purchases.

 Have a wonderful Christmas everyone!